T

 neighborhood

-Immerse yourselves in the vibrant culture of Chinatown, with its bustling street markets, traditional shophouses, and a rich heritage.
-Visit Buddha Tooth Relic Temple and Museum and explore the diverse food stalls.
+Immerse yourselves in the vibrant streets of Chinatown, exploring traditional shophouses, bustling markets, and the Buddha Tooth Relic Temple and Museum.
+It's a sensory delight with rich history.

 Maxwell Food Centre